-Achievable - the goal should require work but be attainable.
-Is the goal too big (for example, "become a senior vice president in 3 years" is probably too big of a goal for a new employee) or too limited (for example, "begin work on time each day" probably does not require much work)?
+Achievable - the goal should require work, but be attainable.
+Is the goal too big (for example, "travel to outer space" is probably too big of a goal for a first-year student) or too limited (for example, "make dean's list" probably does not require much work for a straight-A student)?